vbawalc/angular-backpacker/README.md

 ![Angular Greengrocers](./images/angular-greengrocers.gif)

-## Learning objectives
+## Objectives

-- Use Angular services to share state between multiple components
-- Use RxJS Observables to stream state, and it's changes to components
-- Use the `async` pipe to subscribe to observables in order to get the value from the Observable.
+Use what you've learned to:

+- Fetch a list of groceries from an API
+- Allow users to add their desired items to their cart
+- Allow users to ammend the quanitity of each item
-- Use the `currency` pipe to nicely display the total price of the cart
+- Display a total price of the users cart

+## The Groceries API

+You will be fetching a list of groceries from an external API.
+[You can read the docs here](https://boolean-api-server.fly.dev/api-docs/#/groceries)

 ## Setup